BrendaManzanarez/kwk-l1-hello-world-students-l1/README.md

 ![Hello World!
 Art](https://d32dm0rphc51dk.cloudfront.net/b6JQ66-0nHij79irJT-Pdg/large.jpg)

-_[Hello World! by Brian Kernighan, from Artsy's Algorythm Auction](https://www.artsy.net/artwork/brian-kernighan-hello-world) based on a 1974 Bell Laboratories internal memorandum by Brian Kernighan, Programming in C: A Tutorial, which contains the first known version._
+_[Hello World! by Brian Kernighan, from Artsy's Algorythm Auction](https://www.artsy.net/artwork/brian-kernighan-hello-world) based on a 1974 Bell Laboratories internal memorandum by Brian Kernighan, Programming in C: A Tutorial, which contains the first known version.
 <p data-visibility='hidden'>KWK-L1 Hellow World</p>

+#print what is your name
+puts "what is your name?"
+hello #{name}